Ask the learners to install and test running the program before the workshop. This will reveal usual problems that can be fixed before the workshop.

 Start the program.
 (Double-click on the openrefine.exe file.
-Java services will start on your machine, and OpenRefine will open in your browser).
+A command line box might show up, this needs to be left open, and OpenRefine will open in the browser).

 Note the file types OpenRefine handles: TSV, CSF, *SV, Excel (.xls .xlsx), JSON, XML, RDF as XML, Google Data documents.
 Support for other formats can be added with OpenRefine extensions.